 For full map of the area, see "Jersey Highlands Trails" in our map store.

-ALERT: Scheduled for August, 2018 the Highlands Trail will be partially rerouted to eliminate the Waterloo Road road walk portion.
+ALERT: August 2019: The Highlands Trail has been partially rerouted to eliminate the Waterloo Road road walk portion.
 See the map of the reroute

 From U.S. 206 opposite the shopping center north of Lackawanna Drive, proceed along Hi Glen Drive about 300 feet.
 Turn left on Francis Terrace, then follow it to the right as it becomes Drexel Drive.
 Bear right after a sign saying "Norman Terrace", reaching a parking area at 0.2 mile.
 Enter a gravel bike path, cross a bridge, and then turn right into the woods, crossing well-preserved rock walls and small rocky ridges.
 At 1.2 miles, enter the northern fringe of a mining area with many large rocks, and some tailings and pits.
 At 1.5 miles, cross a stream on a bridge and continue to the Sussex Branch Trail (formerly DL&W RR Sussex Branch) at 1.6 miles.